TsukishirOSan/ecommerce/README.rst

 Click *Save*.
 Next, add this client as a trusted client by clicking on the *Add* button next to "Trusted Clients".
-Lastly, add an access token for the new client bt clicking the *Add* button next to "Access Tokens".
+Lastly, add an access token for the superuser bt clicking the *Add* button next to "Access Tokens".
 Set "Client" to the client just created, and make sure that the expiration date is sometime into the future.
 Once this step is completed, close out of the admin panel.

-Now, we must ensure that the eCommerce configuration files reflects these changes.
-In the eCommerce code repository, open the configuration file ``/acceptance_tests/config.py``.
-Ensure that ``ACCESS_TOKEN`` and ``ECOMMERCE_API_SIGNING_KEY`` are both set to the access token we generated earlier.
+Now, we must ensure that the ecommerce configuration reflects these changes.
+In the ecommerce code repository, open the configuration file ``/acceptance_tests/config.py``.
+Ensure that ``ACCESS_TOKEN`` and ``ecommerce_API_SIGNING_KEY`` are both set to the access token we generated earlier.

 After these settings are confirmed, open